 9 February 2019

 The church in Waltensburg, or Vuorz in Romansh, was built in the 12th century.

 The frescoes on the interior walls and on the exterior wall date from four periods.

-The oldest paintings (around 1330) were made by an artist known as the Waltensburger Master.
+The oldest paintings (ca. 1330) were made by an artist known as the Waltensburger Master.
 He decorated churches and at least one secular building (Brandis castle in Maienfeld) in Grisons.

-Frescoes in the Chapel of St. Mary Magdalene in Paspels, the churches of St. George (Sogn Gieri) and St. Paul (Sogn Paul) in Rhäzuns, the Cathedral of Chur and religious buildings in Clugin, Casti, Zillis, Lüen and Luziensteig are attributed to him.
+Frescoes in the Chapel of St. Mary Magdalene in Paspels, the churches of St. George (Sogn Gieri) and St. Paul (Sogn Paul) in Rhäzuns, the Cathedral of Chur and religious buildings in Clugin, Casti, Zillis, Lüen and Luziensteig are all attributed to this Master.